This Penguin Was Dumped By His Girlfriend And Is Now In Love With An Anime Cutout

-A Humboldt penguin at Tobu Zoo in Miyashiro, Japan, has caused a stir on social media for apparently being in love with an anime character cutout.
+A Humboldt penguin at Tobu Zoo in Miyashiro, Japan, has caused a stir on social media by apparently being in love with an anime character cutout.

-Grape's love became known when he began staring at the design of Hululu – a character in Kemono Friends designed after a Humboldt penguin – that had been placed inside the penguin section.
+Grape's love became known when he began staring at the image of Hululu — a character in Kemono Friends designed to look like a Humboldt penguin — that had been placed inside the penguin section.

-However, Zoo staff told BuzzFeed News that Grape's love life has not a happy one.
+However, zoo staff told BuzzFeed News that Grape's love life has not been a happy one.
 Grape came to Tobu Zoo 10 years ago, coupled with Midori, a female who still lives in the same penguin section.

-But Midori left Grape – who now is twenty years old – for a younger penguin.
+But Midori left Grape — who now is 20 years old — for a younger penguin.
 Since being dumped, Grape has drifted further and further away from the group.

 While it is difficult to totally ~verify~ Grape's feelings for Hululu, staff at the zoo said that Grape's nesting habits suggest he is definitely a fan.